History of As the World Turns: 2007

 Then there is Noah Mayer whose father is Col. Winston Mayer and he killed his ex-wife known as Cheri Love and everyone thought it was Dusty but the truth came out.
 It was then revealed the Noah and Luke Snyder were in love.
 That was not ok for Noah's father who on a hunting trip shot Luke and he ended up in a wheelchair and Winston was off to prison.

 Eventually Katy and Jack married but when Carly was dying, and was later a misdiagnosis, so Katy and Jack split and him and Carly are about to get married when Carly tells him and he leaves her at the altar.

 Then there is Meg Snyder who married Craig and was only going to marry him to get the company Worldwide back but after Paul went over a cliff after a fight with Craig she stayed married to him.
 A month later Paul was alive and in a hospital in Switzerland, where Rosana was.
 She eventually wakes up from her coma and they head back to town and get married on Halloween day.
-But then Meg and Paul sleep together and she finds out she's pregnant and later finds out the father is Paul by Rosana still doesn't trust him.
+But then Meg and Paul have sex and she finds out she's pregnant and later finds out the father is Paul by Rosana still doesn't trust him.

 Later a Cole comes to town with his girlfriend, Sofie and she gets pregnant.
 Since Will and Gwen can't have a baby, they are going to adopt there, not know whose it is.

 Craig finds out that the baby Meg is carrying is Paul's not his and he tries to drug her getting cut in the process.